Clairvaux Prison: 1971 revolt

+After the revolt, the prison's historic facilities were opened to visitors under the joint administration of the Ministry of Culture and the Ministry of Justice, and a more modern facility was constructed adjacent to the abbey buildings.

 2006 manifesto

 On 16 January 2006, several detainees who were serving life sentences in Clairvaux Prison, having each spent from 6 to 28 years in prison, signed a manifesto denouncing the "false" abolition of the death penalty.
 They declared that it had resulted in a slow and continuous punishment, a death in life.
 They called for restoration of the death penalty.

 The convicts specifically denounced the French Republic which claimed, in accordance with the "advises of the European Council", that the "enforcing of prison sentences... has been conceived not only to protect society and assure the punishment of the convict, but also to favour his amendment and prepare his rehabilitation".
 They stated, "In reality: everything is for the punishment."

 Present day

-As of 2022, there were forty prisoners held at the facility, but by September 2023 they are expected to be transferred to another prison.
+As of 2022, there were forty prisoners held at the facility, but by September 2023 they were transferred to the new Troyes-Lavau Remand Center.
+Clairvaux Abbey shut down in 2023, and the French state aims to sell the property for a conversion into a tourist site.
+Apart from the 1971 penitentiary, the former abbey is designated as a Monument historique.